RsaCtfTool/RsaCtfTool/CONTRIBUTING.md

               - They should be in small PRs for faster reviewing process.
               - They should include a small testcase.
               - Dependencies: they should not point to your own fork, but the original even if its not maintained (also ask to clone to the organization).
-              - Avoid naming an algorithm after yourself, no vanity is accepted (better describe what the algorithm does).
+              - Avoid naming an algorithm after yourself, no vanity is accepted (a brief name of what the algorithm does is better).
               - Any contribution not hornoring this criteria will be rejected until it does.
 ```